ISO 27001 Certification

 New – Context to the Organization – An organization must understand the context of the organization and define its scope to establish an effective Information Security Management System.
 The latest update requires an organization to identify only the relevant requirements, which will be addressed through the Information Security Management System (ISMS).

-• Planning
+Planning

-Existing –It requires an organization to define its information security objectives based on the risk assessment and implement appropriate controls listed in Annex A. It determines plans and actions to address risks and opportunities and prepares a Statement of Applicability (SoA).
+Existing – It requires an organization to define its information security objectives based on the risk assessment and implement appropriate controls listed in Annex A. It determines plans and actions to address risks and opportunities and prepares a Statement of Applicability (SoA).

 New – An organization requires defining its information security objectives based on the risk assessment and implementing appropriate controls listed in Annex A. It also requires documenting the available information and determining plans and actions to address risks and opportunities and preparing a Statement of Applicability (SoA).

-• Support
+Support

-Existing – It focuses on the competence of personnel, resources, people and infrastructure and establishes sound communication, including external and internal, to establish a sound ISMS.
+Existing – It focuses on the competence of personnel, resources, people, and infrastructure and establishes sound communication, including external and internal, to establish a sound ISMS.
 It provides necessary training to the employees and requires documenting information related to information security.

 New – It aims to enhance the competence of personnel, resources, people and infrastructure and establishes sound communication, including external and internal, to establish a sound ISMS.
 An organization shall focus on “how to communicate” rather than “who will communicate.”

-• Operation
+Operation

 Existing – This clause works in line with Clause 6 and focuses on the execution of all the plans and processes.
 It outlines the outcomes of the risk assessment and requires maintaining all the related documents.
-It focuses on implementing risk assessment and treatment plans to establish an efficient Information Security Management System.
+It focuses on implementing risk assessment and treatment plans to establish an efficient Information Security Management System (ISMS).

 New – This clause works in line with Clause 6.
-The latest update replaces the requirements to plan how to achieve the information security objectives with establishing criteria for processes to implement the actions identified in the planning clause.
-An organization must control its external processes, products, and services related to ISMS.
+The latest update replaces the requirements to plan how to achieve ISO 27001 compliance for information security objectives with establishing criteria for processes to implement the actions identified in the planning clause.
+An organization must control its external processes, products, and services related to the Information Security Management System (ISMS).

-• Performance Evaluation
+Performance Evaluation

-• Annex A Security Control
+ISO 27001 Clauses and Controls – Annex A Security Control

 New – The number of Annex A Security Controls is reduced from 114 to 93 controls.
 These controls are further divided into 4 themes rather than 14 domains.